GetClaw vs AgentClaw

 What not to do on this page

 Do not fight AgentClaw on its strongest headline.
 If it wants to own the 'under 60 seconds' lane, let it.
-GetClaw should own the more durable story: better fit once the buyer wants a private agent workspace, not just a fast deploy button.
+GetClaw should own the more durable story: a better fit once a team wants a private agent workspace, not just a fast deploy button.

 Do not copy the speed-only pitch